 Norman Laurio, the DSWD director in Bicol, said food assistance from the agency was sent Tuesday to Catanduanes.

-Socal Welfare Secretary Rex Gatchalian earlier announced that 45,000 food packs would be delivered this week to support affected families in the province.
+Social Welfare Secretary Rex Gatchalian earlier announced that 45,000 food packs would be delivered this week to support affected families in the province.

 The Center for Health Development of the Department of Health in Bicol has also deployed medical teams to the province.

-Sorsogon sent its first batch of “Tabang kan Sorsoganon” team to Catanduanes on Tuesday to help in “ground zero” towns of Panginaban, Viga, Bagamanoc, Gigmoto, Pandan and Caramoan, according to Raden Dimaano, chief of Sorsogon’s PDRRMO.
+Sorsogon sent its first batch of the “Tabang kan Sorsoganon” team to Catanduanes on Tuesday to help in the “ground zero” towns of Panginaban, Viga, Bagamanoc, Gigmoto, Pandan and Caramoan, according to Raden Dimaano, chief of Sorsogon’s PDRRMO.

-Sorsogon Gov. Edwin Hamor told reporters Sunday that they prioritized housing materials, including 10,000 coconut lumber logs, in consideration to the widespread damage to the houses in the area.
+Sorsogon Gov. Edwin Hamor told reporters Sunday that they prioritized housing materials, including 10,000 coconut lumber logs, in consideration of the widespread damage to the houses in the area.
 The province’s doctors to the barrios were also deployed along with its mobile medical clinics to provide aid to typhoon victims.

 “The impact of Super Typhoon Pepito has been devastating, and we understand the immense challenges faced by our neighbor in Catanduanes.
 This donation reflects our collective responsibility to help them rebuild and recover,” Albay Gov. Glenda Ong-Bongao said in a statement Monday.